davidpqc1231/NewBottleSum/README.md

 #### Acknowledge：

 Borrow a lot from https://github.com/peterwestuw/BottleSum.git.
-Thanks so much for Mr. Peter West at University of Washington, our Professor Samuel Bowman and all the TAs of this course
+Thanks so much for Mr. Peter West at University of Washington, our Professor Samuel Bowman and all the TAs of this course.